President Marie Forrestal

 Gulf Coast Regional Blood Center, Houston, Texas

-Theresa Pina is the Director of Donor Recruitment and Mobile Collections for Gulf Coast Regional Blood Center located in Houston, Texas.
+Theresa Pina is the Vice President of Operations for Gulf Coast Regional Blood Center located in Houston, Texas.
 Theresa began her career in blood banking in 2005 as a Recruiter before moving onto various roles in Donor Recruitment management.
 She was promoted to the Director of Donor Recruitment in 2009, making her responsible for recruiting over 198,000 blood products from mobile donors.
-In 2015, Theresa’s responsibilities increased when she took on a second department, Mobile Collections.
-Between the two departments, she now has a team of 9 managers and 200 staff.
+In 2015, Theresa’s responsibilities increased when she took on a second department, Mobile Collections, and then further increased in 2017 when she became VP of Operations.
 Theresa is a graduate of University of Houston.

 Director of Donor Recruitment